Cieran Slicker: Ipswich Town

 In July 2023 he signed for Ipswich Town for an undisclosed fee, signing a three-year contract.
 On 1 October 2024, Ipswich announced that Slicker had signed a new four-year contract lasting until 2028.

 Slicker joined Barnet on a season-long loan on 7 August 2025.

+On 13 July 2026, Slicker joined League One club Barnsley on loan for the 2026–27 season.

 International career

 Slicker is eligible to represent Scotland because of his Glaswegian father.
 He is a Scottish youth international, having been capped at under-17, under-18 and under-21 levels.

 He was called up to the senior Scotland squad for the first time on 4 November 2024.
 Slicker made his senior debut for Scotland against Iceland on 6 June 2025, coming on as substitute in the seventh minute to replace the injured Angus Gunn.
 He was criticised for his performance as Scotland lost 3–1.